 Bath is famous for its stunning Georgian architecture.
 The Palladian Bridge, located in Prior Park, has long been a popular place for couples to bask in their love away from the hustle and bustle of the city.
 The character-rich bridge was built in 1755 and is one of only four of this design left in the world.
 With magnificent views across the city and set in a quiet glade surrounded by perfectly landscaped gardens, it’s little wonder why this bridge makes it onto our list.
 Beware though, not only is this a great place to share a kiss, it’s also a popular spot for those wanting to pop the question!

-1. Bridget Jones’ Kiss in London
+1. Bridget Jones’s kiss in London

 Bridget Jones, the well-known character from the book and movie Bridget Jones’s Diary, has become a symbol of modern-day romance.
 The sweet passion between Bridget and her crush, Mark Darcy, had audiences holding their breath until their eventual kiss in the snow.
 In the movie, Bridget runs from her flat on Bedale Street to chase after Mark Darcy, catching up with him just outside the Royal Exchange.
-As she’s dressed only in a tank top, a pair of knickers, a cardigan and pair of trainers, Mark wraps his coat around Bridget as they kiss in the snow.
+As she was dressed only in a tank top, a pair of knickers, a cardigan and pair of trainers, Mark wraps his coat around Bridget as they kiss in the snow.
 If you want to re-enact this, head across the Thames to the Royal Exchange – although we would recommend putting on more clothes than Bridget.